vedantshirodkar/DBMS-MINI-PROJECT/README.md

 5. Digital certificate generation for verified music assets. can be done to transform TuneVault from a personal music organizer into a legally backed copyright protection ecosystem for creators.

-Developed by: Swayam Kiran Prabhu
+Developed by: Swayam Kiran Prabhu and Vedant Sattain Shirodkar